 As agreed to under the NZ-China Free Trade Agreement, we have categories for Chinese nationals who are qualified and experienced in specific occupations and have a New Zealand job offer in that occupation:

-As agreed to under the ASEAN-Australia-NZ Free Trade Agreement (AANZFTA), we have work visa categories for nationals of the Philippines, Vietnam and Indonesia who are qualified and experienced in specific occupations, and have a New Zealand job offer in that occupation.
+As agreed to under the ASEAN-Australia-NZ Free Trade Agreement (AANZFTA) and the Korea-NZ Free Trade Agreement (KNZFTA), we have work visa categories for nationals of the Philippines, Vietnam, Indonesia and Republic of Korea who are qualified and experienced in specific occupations, and have a New Zealand job offer in that occupation.

 If you do not know which of the categories applies to you, we have two quick reference tools to help you: